 Seal, like other marine mammals, are adapted to stay warm by having blubber, fur or hair, and an effective counter-current heat exchange system.

 While seals are marine mammals, they are also tied to the land/ice for two things, birthing and resting.
-Seals regularly leave the water on to land, or structures in order to rest and socialize in a behavior know as hauling-out.
-When hauling-out, if they are undisturbed, seals will eventually sleep and like us, shut down both sides of their brains.
+Seals regularly leave the water on to land, or structures, in order to rest in a behavior know as hauling-out.
+When hauled-out, if they are undisturbed, seals will eventually sleep and like us, shut down both sides of their brains.
 Seals can also rest in water, but need some level on consciousness, and like whales and dolphins they shut down half of their brains at a time.

 TRUE SEALS (Phocidae)

 All seals native to Long Island are phocid seals!

 True seals include all of the five species found on Long Island in recent years: harbor, grey, harp, hooded, and ringed seals.
 True seals have no external ear flap.
 Instead, they have a small flap of skin that closes over the ear opening when they dive.
 Their front flippers are short and haired and equipped with large claws, while the hind flippers are webbed and directed backward.
 The rear flippers propel the seal through the water by side to side sculling.
 On land these seals crawl along clumsily by humping the body like an inchworm, but they are swift and agile in the water, often covering long distances during migration and in search of prey.
 Phocid seals are generally deeper divers than the Otariids or the Odobenids.
 Seals have been recorded swimming at over 12 knots (more than 15 miles an hour), and local fishermen have reported seeing seals over 70 miles off long Island's shores.